Troll Farms: Informativeness, Polarisation, and Voting Outcomes

 This defines a partial order on the set of distributions.
 Intuitively, Definition \ref{def: polarisation} says that polarisation is higher if, for any type $x$, there are more voters who are on the same side of $\frac{1}{2}$ as $x$, but more extreme.
 This definition of polarisation is a special case of the definition in \cite{ginzburg2024comparing}.

-If $H\left(\frac{1}{2}\right)\geq\frac{1}{2}$, Corollary \ref{lem: vote shares} implies that the government always wins the election in both states.
-A change in polarisation does not affect this.
-In the more interesting case when $H\left(\frac{1}{2}\right)<\frac{1}{2}$, polarisation has an effect.
-The next result shows that if the government wins the election in both states, increased polarisation can restore information aggregation:
+The next result shows that increased polarisation makes the sender worse off: